Recruiting | 8Min Read

 Leverage iSmartRecruit for Effective Recruitment Metrics Tracking

-Let’s explore why our AI-powered Applicant Tracking System (ATS) is highly preferred and trusted by recruitment professionals around the world to track and analyse crucial recruiting metrics and reports.
+Let’s explore why our AI-powered Applicant Tracking System (ATS) is highly preferred and trusted by recruitment professionals around the world to track and analyse crucial recruitment metrics and reports.

-With iSmartRecruit, you can utilise detailed recruiting analytics and reporting features that cover a wide range of recruitment metrics.
+With iSmartRecruit, you can utilise detailed recruitment metrics and reporting features that cover a wide range of recruitment metrics.
 As a result, it allows organisations to gain deep insights into their hiring process.

 Recruitment Metrics Dashboard